|

 stopped.
 Two arrows had already pierced the beast, in the eye

-cell door.
-Haldir and Eowyn both stood with their bows still raised.
+Haldir and Eowyn were both standing in the doorway, bows still

 "Beaten to it by a slip of a girl," grumbled Gimli.